tdegrunt/vagrant-chef-server-bootstrap/README.md

 ## NOTES

 There seems to be a problem with the installation, which seems related to the gem.
-The file `/etc/init.d/chef-server` and `/etc/init.d/chef-server-webui` both have incorrect paths in their `DAEMON` parameter, incorrectly referring to `/usr/bin` instead of `/usr/sbin`.
+The chef deamons files in `/etc/init.d` have incorrect paths in their `DAEMON` parameter, incorrectly referring to `/usr/bin` instead of `/usr/sbin`.
 In the meantime this will solve the issue:

 	cd /usr/bin
 	ln -s /usr/sbin/chef-server-webui chef-server-webui
 	ln -s /usr/sbin/chef-server chef-server
 	ln -s /usr/sbin/chef-server chef-solr

-Issue `/etc/init.d/chef-server start`, `/etc/init.d/chef-server-webui start` and `/etc/init.d/chef-server-solr start` to start.
+	ln -s /usr/sbin/chef-expander chef-expander

+Issue the below to restart them:

+	/etc/init.d/chef-server start
+	/etc/init.d/chef-server-webui start
+	/etc/init.d/chef-server-solr start
+	/etc/init.d/chef-expander start

 ## Using